Halvah is my favorite Middle Eastern treat…

 - 1/2 cup toasted sesame oil

 - 2 to 2-1/4 cups sprouted spelt flour

 - 1 cup roasted sesame tahini

-- 3/4 cup raw honey
+- 3/4 cup honey

-Spread the mixture into an ungreased loaf pan and pack the mixture down with the back of a spatula.
+Spread mixture into an ungreased loaf pan and pack down with the back of a spatula.
 Let cool at room temperature for 2 hours or until the pan feels cool.
 It will shrink back slightly from the edges of the pan as it cools, and should therefore unmold easily when the pan is inverted.

 This post may contain affiliate links.
-Thank you for supporting GNOWFGLINS with your purchases.
+We only recommend products and services we wholeheartedly endorse.
+Thank you for supporting Traditional Cooking School by GNOWFGLINS with your purchases.
+Our family thanks you!